neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Settings-Api.md

 # The set action
-Set the value of one or more settings.
+The set action updates the value of one or more settings.
 This action accepts an object where each key is the name of a setting and the value is the new value

 #### Arguments